Elastic Love

 "Elastic Love" is a song recorded by American recording artist Christina Aguilera, taken from her sixth studio album, Bionic (2010).
 The song was written by Aguilera, M.I.A., John Hill and Switch, while production was handled by the latter two.
 Originally, "Elastic Love" was recorded by M.I.A., but later it was given to Aguilera.
 However, M.I.A. was disappointed when Aguilera didn't want to do her "trademark warbling" in the studio.
 "Elastic Love" is an electro and electropop song with strong elements from 1980s new wave music.
 Lyrically, Aguilera compares her love to office supplies, from paperclips to rubber-bands.

 Upon its release, "Elastic Love" received favorable reviews from music critics, who praised the track's composition, its musical style and M.I.A.'s appearance on the song.
 Most of them praised it as the stand-out track on Bionic, while some of whom compared Aguilera's vocals on "Elastic Love" to those of M.I.A. and Gwen Stefani.
-The track was listed as the twelfth best song of 2010 by Amazon.com.
+The track was listed as the twelfth best song of 2010 by Amazon.com, and as the second best song of the year by The Village Voices Andrew Stout.
 Following the release of Bionic, "Elastic Love" peaked on the Gaon International Digital Chart and the Gaon International Download Chart at number 78 and 59 on June 6, 2010, respectively.